sguillen-proyectos/react-learning/react-learning.md

 - Cory's link
 - Some links from react that are in my work quiterss feeds

+## Extra resources
+- https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658 - A nice approach for creating a toolchain from scratch similar to `create-react-app`.
+- https://github.com/kay-is/react-from-zero - The first examples are a great way to visualize how to use React without JSX and the concept of Element has a more verbose understanding.

 # Topics
 ## Week 1
 - React documentation